What is the H2OPP Program?

 As part of Mounds View's Water Preservation Program (H2OPP), the City Council adopted ordinance 967 which requires all property owners, at the point of sale or transfer of their property, to have the sewer service line from the property to the sewer main, televised and if needed, rehabilitated or repaired.
 The sewer service line is called the "lateral" and is the responsibility of the property owner.
 The goal of the program is to eliminate the infiltration of ground water into the sanitary sewer system'

 The property owner must fill out an Inspection Application for a Inflow and Infiltration Inspection.
-The cost for this application.
+The cost for this application is $150.00.
 The property owner will need to hire a company to televise the sewer line.
 (See document section below for application and a list of contractors.)
+The City has partnered with Paul Bunyan Plumbing, 612-977-3062, and they are televising for $139.00.

 How to submit video?

 The lateral will need to be televised, the video will then be submitted to the Public Works Department, firstname.lastname@example.org for review.
-The video can be sent via dropbox or put on a flash drive - NO YouTube Videos!
+The video can be sent via dropbox, mp4, or by copying to a flash drive - NO YouTube Videos!

 Once Video is Submitted